sid0312/Facial-Emotion-Detector/README.md

 This project is a precursor of what is yet to come.
 Built on mobilenet and Tensorflow.js.

 To use this on your local system
-1) Clone the repository by copying the given line in your Command Prompt for Windows users, Terminal for Linux and Mac users.
+1) Clone the repository using :

    git clone https://github.com/sid0312/Facial-Emotion-Detector